NicolasH-L/TeriTeriAdventures/README.md

 Repo for TeriTeri Adventures
 <br>

-Allez à l'onglet wiki pour voir le guide sur comment jouer TeriTeri Adventures.
+Allez à l'onglet wiki pour voir comment jouer à TeriTeri Adventures.

 Go to the wiki tab to learn how to play TeriTeri Adventures.